nathanpeck/socket.io-chat-fargate/docs/README.md

 ![app](./architecture.png)

-This is a chat application that demonstrates the usage of the following AWS compute service:
+This is a chat application that demonstrates the usage of the following AWS compute services:

 - AWS App Runner
 - AWS Elastic Container Service + AWS Fargate